6 posts • Page 1 of 1

 - I have always had SPD's and had no issues.
 Having said that I have (until recently) only MTB ridden.
 Is there an advantage in getting the other type (Look I think), or Speedplays.
 I will be getting a new set of pedals regardless so re-using my SPD's isn't too big a factor.
 Will buy online

 are your current shoes the type where you can walk around fairly freely, without the cleat sticking out under your foot? if so, then the other type(spd-sl) are meant to give improved efficiency and stability on the pedal, due to improved rigidity/lower weight, with the downside being they are more cumbersome if you need to walk around abit.

-i bought bontrager road race for 130 with the yellow cleats from one of my local lbs. i have never used any other form of riding shoe before, so cant compare, but they feel comfy, secure and i dont get too hot or sweaty inside them. the cleat is getting cosmetically tatty, after 3mths use, but i do walk in them more than most people probably would. usually through gravelly bits or dismounting to ensure i dont courier up in some sort of tight/busy area.
+i bought bontrager road race for 130 with the yellow cleats from one of my local lbs. i have never used any other form of riding shoe before, so cant compare, but they feel comfy, secure and i dont get too hot or sweaty inside them. the cleat is getting cosmetically tatty, after 3mths use, but i do walk in them more than most people probably would. usually through gravelly bits or dismounting to ensure i dont !!
+BAN ME NOW FOR SWEARING !! up in some sort of tight/busy area.

 i believe the 120 region is a starting point for locally sourced, new shoes.